 The Band offers students a variety of travel options as part of the program.
 Please select the type of travel you are interested in learning more about below:

 The Marching Band has performed at several post season bowl games including the Allstate Sugar Bowl, Tostitos Fiesta Bowl, Insight.com Bowl, and the Toyota Gator Bowl.
 The Band also travels each year to select regular season away games.
 Recent trips have included games at USC, Michigan, Penn State, Florida State, Tennessee, Pittsburgh, Michigan State, Purdue, and Michigan.
+In 2014, the Band will participate in Notre Dame’s annual Shamrock Series game to be held at Lucas Oil Stadium in Indianapolis, IN.

 The Notre Dame Concert Band completed a thrilling tour of the nation of Brazil from May 23rd through June 4th.
 The tour featured performances in Sao Paulo, Rio de Janeiro, Ouro Preto, Belo Horizonte, and Manaus.
 The band performed a diverse repertoire of music including classic American wind band music, jazz standards by Duke Ellington, European concert marches, music from the Olympics (which Rio de Janeiro will host in 2016), a selection featuring Notre Dame’s New Orleans Brass Band, and a number of Brazilian selections.